DocumentAlchemy/sample-code/php/README.md

 ## Contents

+ * **[word-count](./word-count)** - Uses the core PHP libraries to invoke the DocumentAlchemy API to generate a count the number of words in a PDF or Microsoft Word file.

- * **[qr-code](./qr-code)** -  This is the simplest example, using the core PHP libraries to invoke the DocumentAlchemy API to generate a QR code encoding arbitrary data.
+ * **[qr-code](./qr-code)** - Uses the core PHP libraries to invoke the DocumentAlchemy API to generate a QR code encoding arbitrary data.